HL7/phd/pages/BaseObservationProfile.md

 ---
-title: Phd Base Observation Profile
+title: PHD Base Observation Profile
 layout: default
 active: BaseObservationProfile
 ---

-The Phd Base Observation profile contains the elements that are common to all Phd Observation profiles describing measurements.
+The PHD Base Observation profile contains the elements that are common to all PHD Observation profiles describing measurements.
 These element are:
  - code: what the measurement is,
  - subject: the patient this measurement refers to,
  - effective[ x ]: the time stamp and perhaps duration of the measurement,